 Use the recommended protective equipment and check its condition.
-See instructions under the headings Technical data and General safety precautions.
+See instructions under the heading General working instructions.

 Check that all the chain saw safety features are working.
 See instructions under the headings General working instructions and General safety precautions.

 ASSEMBLY